influxdata/docs-v2/content/flux/v0.x/stdlib/influxdata/influxdb/schema/fieldkeys.md

 ## Parameters

 ### bucket
 ({{< req >}})
 Bucket to list field keys from.

 ### predicate

 Predicate function that filters field keys.
 Default is `(r) => true`.

 ### start

 Oldest time to include in results.
 Default is `-30d`.

 ### stop

 Newest time include in results.
 The stop time is exclusive, meaning values with a time equal to stop time are excluded from the results.
+Default is `now()`.

-  Default is `now()`.Relative start times are defined using negative durations.
+Relative start times are defined using negative durations.
 Negative durations are relative to `now()`.
 Absolute start times are defined using time values.

 ## Examples

 ### Query field keys from an InfluxDB bucket